Minister seeks urgent advice on Karel Sroubek's residency case

 "If there is information that contradicts that, I imagine the minister would want to seek further advice on that," Ardern said during Question Time.

-Earlier this week, Lees-Galloway said he had re-read the case notes and stood by his decision.

-"I can understand why people want an explanation, but for legal reasons and to maintain the integrity of that process, I cannot and will not divulge the information I used to make that decision."

-Sroubek came to New Zealand from the Czech Republic in 2003 after fleeing corrupt police who wanted him to lie and clear the main suspect in a murder investigation.
+Sroubek came to New Zealand on a false passport from the Czech Republic in 2003 after fleeing corrupt police.

-He fled with a doctored passport but was unmasked in 2009 when Czech police gave New Zealand police details of his identity and an arrest warrant on minor charges in connection with the 2003 murder.
+He was unmasked in 2009 when Czech police gave New Zealand police details of his identity and an international arrest warrant on minor charges.

 Sroubek was discharged without conviction after being found guilty of using a false passport in 2011.
 Judge Roy Wade said Sroubek would be in danger from corrupt Czech authorities if he were deported.